 With another 200 wickets to his credit that summer, he did make the touring party to India in 1937–38.
 It was on that tour, at Indore, that Alf Gover became the focus of one of the classically humorous stories in which cricket delights.
 Dysentery was rife in the area, and the tourists were not immune.

-As he started his characteristic run-up to the wicket at the start of an over, he continued past the umpire, through the crease, and accelerated past a somewhat mystified batsman waiting to take a strike, through the slip cordon that turned as one to see the bowler disappear into the pavilion in frantic search for a lavatory.
+As he started his characteristic run-up to the wicket at the start of an over, he continued past the umpire, through the crease, and accelerated past a somewhat mystified batsman waiting to take a strike, through the slip cordon that turned as one to see the bowler disappear into the pavilion in a frantic search for a lavatory.

 Unluckily, in his predicament, he had forgotten to leave the ball on the field of play, and a fine leg was dispatched to retrieve it.
 It is reported that Fine Leg then emerged from the pavilion clutching his prize, signifying that it would be judicious to secure the services of a substitute fielder without delay.
-Although Alf Gover recovered from that uneasiness, his knee let him down, and he appeared in none of the Tests on that tour.
+Although Alf Gover recovered from that uneasiness, his knee let him down, and he appeared in none of the tests on that tour.

 After the war, however, he returned to England in 1946 at the Oval for what turned out to be his final Test.
 He continued to play effectively for Surrey until the age of 40, when he retired from first-class cricket.
 He moved into journalism and, more significantly, into coaching.
 In unspectacular surroundings at the back of a garage in Wandsworth in south London, he ran an indoor cricket school at a time when such establishments were rare.